public-law/readability/README.md

 ## What's a "cloze score" and "reading level"?

 **Cloze** is a deletion test invented by Taylor (1953).
-The **36.91** score, above, means that roughly that 37% of the words could be deleted and the passage could still be understood.
-So, a higher cloze score is more readable.
+The `36.91` score, above, means that roughly that 37% of the words could be deleted and the passage could still be understood.
+So, **a higher cloze score is more readable**.
 They "range from 58 and above for the easiest passages to 10-15 and below for the most difficult" (Chall & Dale, p.
 75).

 **Reading level** is the grade level of the material, in years of education.
 The scale is from **1** to **16+**.